pyeventsourcing/eventsourcing/docs/topics/process.rst

 Please note, the library code presented in the example below currently only works with the library's SQLAlchemy record manager.
-Django support is planned.
-Cassandra support is being considered but will probably be restricted to processes similar to replication or translation that will write one record for each event notification received, and use that record as tracking record, event record, and notification log record, due to the limited atomicity of Cassandra's lightweight transactions.
+Django support is planned, but not yet implemented.
+Support for Cassandra is being considered but applications will probably be simple replication of application state, due to the limited atomicity of Cassandra's lightweight transactions.

 Overview